Study of Accelerometer Assisted Single Key Positioning User Input Systems

 Michigan Technological University Houghton, MI, USA

 Gao, Chunming, "Study of Accelerometer Assisted Single Key Positioning User Input Systems" (2011).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 28.